-The information presented is based on Cellular trace mineral analysis - not Serum / Blood measurements.
+The information presented is based on Cellular trace element analysis - not Serum / Blood measurements.

 Boron (B) has not been officially designated to be essential to human health at this time, however boron is

 an essential macronutrient for higher plant forms, and there are some indications that it could be classified as

 A number of research studies have shown that boron increases cognitive performance, and that it can

 be an effective addition in the treatment of osteoporosis by promoting healthy bone metabolism, including